tk421ade/plexrr/README.md

 # PlexRR

-A Python command-line tool to manage movies across Plex and Radarr.
+A Python command-line tool to manage media across Plex, Radarr, and Sonarr.

 ## Features

 - List all movies from Plex and Radarr with merged information
+- List all TV shows from Plex and Sonarr with merged information
-- View movie availability across platforms
+- View media availability across platforms
 - Track watch status and history
-- See which movies are in your Plex Watchlist
+- See which movies and TV shows are in your Plex Watchlist

 ## Installation